-Santa Barbara County’s Santa Ynez Valley is stunning wine country.
+Santa Barbara County’s Santa Ynez Valley is a stunning wine country.
 Unique geography, horse ranches, charming small towns, endless microclimates and a casual vibe make this Southern California’s premier wine destination.
-It is easy to see why New Orleans native, Iris Rideau, immediately fell in love with the valley.
+It is easy to see why New Orleans native Iris Rideau immediately fell in love with the valley.
 Rideau recalls her first trip to the region while taking a drive north of Los Angeles.
 “I just started driving.
 I saw Oxnard, Montecito and Santa Barbara, but nothing grabbed me.
-Then I saw the [Santa Ynez] valley and I just had to live there!
+Then I saw the [Santa Ynez] valley and I just had to live there.
 I didn’t know a soul, but I knew I wanted to be there.”
 That was in 1990 and nearly 25 years later as Rideau prepares for a birthday celebration event at the winery this September, she sat down with Cuisine Noir to talk about her journey.
-It is a story of food, wine and lots of southern hospitality.
+It is a story of food, wine and lots of Southern hospitality.

 New Orleans to Los Angeles

 New Orleans is a long way from California wine country, but wine may have been in Rideau’s blood since childhood.
 “My grandmother was half Italian.
 She would put wine into one of her fancy pitchers and on Sundays children were given a little red wine and water,” she says laughing.
 “I don’t know if that had anything to do with it at all.”
 Clearly, she developed a taste for wine and good food from her New Orleans roots, both of which she shares with guests at her winery.

 Rideau’s father moved to California, owning a poultry farm where Rideau recalls learning to ride horses.
 As a child, she helped persuade her mother to move the rest of the family to the Golden State and although she never forgot her Louisiana heritage, Rideau grew up and lived in the Los Angeles area.